wilfredinni/python-cheatsheet/README.md

 # python_cheat_sheet

-Basic cheat sheet for Python
+Basic cheatsheet for Python based on ATSWP